mattbullen/migrate-tweets-to-mastodon/README.md

 ### 3. Edit `import.js` to fit your use case.

-Add your Mastodon server API key, Mastodon server url, tweak the post text, etc.
+Add your Mastodon server API key, Mastodon server URL, tweak the sample post text, etc.

 ### 4. Run `import.js` from the terminal.